-10 Images Illustrating The Uniqueness Of Alfred Hitchcock
+10 Images Illustrating Alfred Hitchcock’s Quirky Genius

 by Johan Tobias

-10 Fearsome focus
+10 Fearsome Focus

 “The only way to get rid of my fears is to make films about them.” – Alfred Hitchcock?

-9 Go big
+9 Go Big

 “There is nothing to winning, really.
 That is, if you happen to be blessed with a keen eye, an agile mind, and no scruples whatsoever.” – Alfred Hitchcock?